Breast Cancer Mortality Rates

 However, this figure drops to less than 60% in poorer countries like Brazil and Slovakia.

-The breast cancer survival rate across the UK is slightly less than the European and North American average, at between 70% and 79%.
+Breast cancer survival rate in the UK is slightly less than the European and North American average.
+It is between 70% and 79%.

 In Canada, the five year survival rate for breast cancer is estimated at about 86%, and has actually increased by about 25% since 1986.